Course Outline

 Specific requirements

 There are no prescribed textbooks for the BIM303 course.
-You will be provided access to the online training modules offered by Praxis Australia via the BIM303 Canvas site.
+You will be provided access to an online training module offered by Praxis Australia via the BIM303 Canvas site.
 In addition, you will be referred to government websites that contain important documents that outline guidelines and information associated with monitoring and managing clinical trials in Australia.
 There also will be readings that you will need to download from the BIM303 Canvas site for the tutorial classes.

 How are risks managed in this course?